jupyterhub/mybinder.org-deploy/docs/source/command_snippets.md

     * http://google.com/, the internet
     * the CHP API needs a token so run: `headers={'Authorization': 'token ' + os.environ['CONFIGPROXY_AUTH_TOKEN']}`
       and then`requests.get('http://proxy-api:8001/api/routes', headers=headers)`

+To find out hostnames to try look at the `metadata.name` field of a kubernetes service in the helm chart.
+You should be able to connect to each of them using the name as the hostname.
+Take care to use the right port, not all of them are listening on 80.